inetic/deflect-ouisync-mirrors/README.md

-# Ouisync Web
+# Ouisync Mirror

-Script for distributing web content over Ouisync.
+Script for mirroring directories using Ouisync

 ## Use case